SageHourihan/clermont/README.md

     -   Ensure the `config/constants.php` file correctly defines the `PROJECT_ROOT` constant.

-5.  **Configure database connection:**
+5.  **Configure database and Memcached connection:**

     -   The `config/db.php` file uses the `Dotenv` library to load environment variables from the `.env` file.
-Make sure your database credentials are correctly set in the `.env` file.
+Make sure your database and Memcached credentials are correctly set in the `.env` file.
+    -   Ensure Memcached is installed and running on your server.

 6.  **Set up web server:**